People tend to confuse Greenland and Iceland. And, to be fair, that was kind of the point.

 Even though some of the roads close in the winter, tourism itself doesn't slow down in the winter.
-Most tour companies operate regularly, and the only thing you won't be able to do in the winter months is whale watching.
-Everything else – hot springs and waterfalls and geysers and snorkeling between tectonic plates and horseback riding – is still very much a go, no matter what the season.
+Most tour companies operate regularly; everything – from hot springs and waterfalls and geysers and snorkeling between tectonic plates and horseback riding and even whale watching – is still very much a go, no matter what the season.

 In fact, there are a few things you can *only* do in the winter in Iceland.
 Things like…

-You can't see whales in the winter (or puffins, for that matter), but the things you CAN see more than make up for the lack of Icelandic wildlife.
+You may not see whales in the winter (or puffins, for that matter), but the things you CAN see more than make up for the lack of Icelandic wildlife.
 You can go glacier hiking and snowmobiling, and also see things like ice caves and the Northern Lights!

 Ice caves are always forming beneath Iceland's glaciers, but it's only in the winter months that it's safe to go inside them.
-Tours run frequently to the caves beneath Vatnajökull starting in November each year.
+Tours run frequently to the caves beneath Vatnajökull (Iceland's largest glacier) starting in November each year.